Brain injuries are like fingerprints; no two are the same.

 Groups are formed based on need.
-If you have a particular interest in a group program you can contact us for more information.
+If you have a particular interest in a group program contact Amanda McFarlane, Group Programs Coordinator, for more information.

 Brain injury can be devastating for family members and loved ones.
 Supporting families/caregivers is an important aspect of the work we do.

 We work with families and people close to those injured to help them understand brain injury and how they can help the individual to recover.

 We also help families/caregivers understand and manage relationships which can change after injury.